telegraph/swagger-stub/readme.txt

 Usage
 -----
-The stub accepts:
-- json swagger file location (openAPI)
+Engineers should only need to change MyStub.scala which sets up the mocks and configures:
-- port
+- port for stub
-- location of canned responses
+- canned responses location
+- swagger file
+- state model file
 - opening state

-Engineers should only need to change MyStub.scala and add canned json files

 N.B.
 You should run your acceptance tests against the stub as well as the real service to further improve the validity of the stub, as well as validating the test requests